 According to Dr. Pyke, one software solution doesn’t fit all organisations.
 He says, “there are systems that integrate with existing ERP (enterprise resource planning) systems.
 Some organisations have developed their own systems, taking their best thinking, and developing what they need exactly in-house.
 When I consult, I often help small businesses develop their own spreadsheets to start.
 One of the companies I advise is a large software company, and their software is excellent and can do major things for their company.
 These systems do exist for smaller companies, but there are also inexpensive options that can do just as good a job.”

-4 Questions to Ask Before Buying Advanced Inventory Tracking Software
+4 Questions to Ask About Advanced Inventory Tracking Software

 If you are starting to look at advanced software to track inventory, you will need to approach it carefully and thoughtfully.
 Choose inventory control software by answering four main questions: